devinwangg/book_refactoring_exercise/reading_note.md

 ## Summary / Overview

--
+Chapter 3 summarizes up the list of "bad smells" in code.
+This chapter is kind of catalogue of bad practices code examples.
+These "bad sells" are exactly what you are going to "refactor".
+Having a good sense of smell might be one of qualifications for being a good engineer.

 ## Discussion Points

 - How was your impressions about chapter 3 & 4?
-- Did you have any interesting experiences of "Bad Smells" to share?
+- Do you have any interesting experiences of "Bad Smells" to share?
+- Do you have any experiences for finding bugs (and how to fix it) to share?
+  - (p.85) *"Every programmer can tell a story of a bug that took a whole day (or more) to find"*
+- Do you have any policy/rules/opinions about writing tests?
+  - When to write tests, Why you write tests, Which tests you prefer, a believer of TDD, etc...

 ## References